Benghazi: Sports

 Benghazi is the second largest city in Libya, and as such, has some of the best sports facilities in the country.
 The city has various sporting centres of different standards, such as football stadia, beach clubs (where many water sports are played), as well as several other public and private facilities.
 Benghazi has hosted many national sports events throughout the years, as well as more significant international competitions such as the African Cup of Nations.

 Football is the most-popular sport in Benghazi, and two of Libya's most-successful football clubs, Al-Ahly Benghazi and Al-Nasr Benghazi, are based in the city.
 The two teams have won the Libyan Premier League five times; Al Ahly four and Al Nasr only one.
 The most-important football event that took place in Benghazi was the 1982 African Cup of Nations.
 The city hosted six group games and a semifinal in the March 28 Stadium, Libya's second-largest stadium.
-The city will very likely be the scene of more games when Libya re-hosts the African Cup of Nations in 2013.

 The largest sporting centre in Benghazi is the Medina al-Riyadhia (Sports City).
 The complex is situated just south of the city centre, and houses the 28 March Stadium, and the Slayman al Tharrat basketball stadium – several matches of the 2009 FIBA Africa Championship were hosted at the arena.
 The complex also has a sports hall for indoor sports, a tennis stadium and several small tennis courts.
 The facility was built in the 1950s and is therefore quite outdated; the stadia have nonetheless undergone maintenance work in recent years.
 Sports City was recently closed down for a complete redevelopment of the site.
 As of 2009, the 28 March Stadium was undergoing demolition work, and a new 45,000 all seater stadium was to be constructed in its place.
 A second smaller stadium was to be built on-site, and the entire site was to undergo redevelopment before its reopening in 2011, and its use in the 2013 African Nations Cup.

 The Eastern suburb of Sidi Khalifa accommodates an equestrian sports facility.
 The 'Martyrs of Benghazi's Riding Club' boasts a number of female members who, at least until 2016, engaged in sportive competition.

 Benghazi is a coastal city, and its beaches are an important location for sporting activities.
 The coast at Jeliana is home to the Milaha Beach Club amongst others.
 Wind surfing and swimming are two of the most popular water sports.
 There are also several contact sport clubs in the city –judo and taekwondo are popular men's sports in Benghazi.
 In recent times, rugby sevens has seen great success with three clubs in the vicinity.
 Gyms have also become more popular in the city in recent years, because of a greater concern for healthy living amongst Libyans.